 Soft, dusky pink.
 That's our Granny Chic.
 Credits: @upstyleyourhome

 Feeling inspired?
-Grab a swatch and find your perfect shade 👀
+Grab a sample and find your perfect shade 👀

 This pink two colour combination for bedroom walls will work best with very clear wall graphics or colour blocking.
 Softly define areas around mirrors, play areas or desk spaces with curved shapes in pink.
 This will make the colour contrast subtler and add an element of personality.
 Finish by adding fairy lights and a patterned velvet canopy over the bed for a whimsical look.

 Sweatpants, our stoney grey being used in @whistleknot's bedroom.